 10. They hum and haw ... and orgle

-Humming is the most common sound that alpacas make, which has been described as a kind of musical purring.
+Humming is the most common sound that alpacas make.
 Alpacas hum when they are curious, content, worried, bored, fearful, distressed or cautious.
 When startled or in danger, a staccato braying is started by one animal, then followed by the rest of the herd in the direction of the potential threat.
 During breeding, the male alpaca Romeo emits a unique throaty vocalization called “orgling.”

 During the National Alpaca Farm Days, alpaca farms across the country will open their gates to visitors of all ages to meet the wooly loves.